 Method 3: Using a Mobile Device Management (MDM) Solution

-MDM enables:
+What MDM enables:

-- Role-based restrictions
+- Role-based restrictions for different users.

-- Remote deployment and policy updates
+- Remote deployment and policy updates.

-- Whitelist/blacklist web controls
+- Whitelist/blacklist web controls.

-- Integration with kiosk mode for app-specific access
+- Integration with kiosk mode for app-specific access.

-- Full audit trails and compliance reporting
+- Full audit trails and compliance reporting.

 How to Block Websites on iPad & iPhone Using Scalefusion